 Intermittent panting in dogs can be worrying, especially when it appears without a clear trigger.

-We outline the common reasons why a dog may pant on and off, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why a dog may pant on and off, what you can do, and when to seek veterinary care.

 Dog panting that comes and goes may seem harmless, but it can reveal cycles of discomfort, stress, or overheating.
 Some dogs pant intermittently due to pain that flares up, changes in temperature, or emotional triggers like anxiety.